RAST: A Retrieval Augmented Spatio-Temporal Framework for Traffic Prediction: Methodology

-Our approach consists of three core components working synergistically: \textit{1) Decoupled Encoder Layers} that convert raw inputs into vectorized embedding representations, \textit{2) Query Generator} that constructs fusion queries via residual fusion, \textit{3) Retrieval Store} that maintains and fine-grained historical patterns \textit{4) ST-Retriever} that retrieves embeddings based on queries and further fuses them with cross-attention blocks, and \textit{5) Backbone Predictor} that accommodates diverse pre-trained STGNNs or simple predictors (e.g. MLP) for enhanced forecasting performance.
+In this section, we present \textbf{\model}, a \underline{R}etrieval \underline{A}ugmented \underline{S}patio-\underline{T}emporal forecasting framework as illustrated in Figure~\ref{fig: framework}.
+Our approach consists of five core components working synergistically: \textit{1) Decoupled Encoder Layers} that convert raw inputs into vectorized embedding representations, \textit{2) Query Generator} that constructs fusion queries via residual fusion, \textit{3) Retrieval Store} that maintains and fine-grained historical patterns \textit{4) ST-Retriever} that retrieves embeddings based on queries and further fuses them with cross-attention blocks, and \textit{5) Backbone Predictor} that accommodates diverse pre-trained STGNNs or simple predictors (e.g. MLP) for enhanced forecasting performance.